emmett-framework/emmett/docs/services.md

 ```
 The output will be automatically converted using the required service (in this example JSON).

 > – awesome.
 But, what if I need to expose several function with a service?
 Should I decorate every function?
 > – *you can use the provided handler, dude*

-weppy also provide a `ServiceHandler` object so you can create an `AppModule` with all the functions you want to expose with a specific service and add the handler to the module:
+weppy also provides a `ServiceHandler` object so you can create an `AppModule` with all the functions you want to expose with a specific service and add the handler to the module:

 ```python
 from weppy import AppModule